WRGII/CARERVIEW/README.md

 ## Deployment

-The application is publishing for MVP deployment with:
+The application is deployed using Bolt Publishing with:
+- One-click publishing to bolt.host
 - Automatic Supabase integration
-- Environment variable management
+- Environment variables from .env file
-- Netlify deployment
+- Custom domain support (carerview.com)

 Built with ❤️ for family caregiving assessment.